AskitEndo/QrFunctions/README.md

 2. **QR to Text Conversion:**
    - Upload a QR code image file using the "Upload" button.
-   - Alternatively, if available, use the "Scan" button to scan QR codes directly from the webcam.
+   - Alternatively, if available, scan QR codes directly from the webcam.
-   - The decoded text will be displayed below.
+   - The decoded text will be displayed below as Result.

 ## Dependencies 🛠️

 - [GoQR API](https://goqr.me/api/) - For text to QR code conversion.
-- [react-qr-reader 2.2.1](https://www.npmjs.com/package/react-qr-reader) - For QR to Text from Local storage.
+- [react-qr-reader 2.2.1](https://www.npmjs.com/package/react-qr-reader) - For QR to Text from Local storage and using Webcam.
 - Made on Basic Vite + React template.
 - Uses TailwindCSS for better UI.

-## Future Enhancements 🌟

-- Implement additional features for QR code scanning from the webcam.
-- Improve user interface for better user experience.
-- Add support for more QR code generation and decoding options.

 ## Contributing 🤝

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please feel free to open an issue or submit a pull request.

-## Coming Soon 🕒

-- [NEW] Uploading from Local Storage is Now Supported!
-- QR to text conversion feature is currently under development.
-Stay tuned for updates!

 ## License 📄